 Upon completion of registration, documents will be produced, some sent by email and then all hard copies sent by DHL and your tracking number by email.

-Expand your presence in the UK with our office services
+Expand your presence in the UK, France and Germany with our office services

 The company's registered office must be in the UK and must be a physical address and not a PO Box.
 We will provide you with a registered office address in London and mail forwarding services.
 We will then forward the mail to you.

-The UK company phone number will be included, so there is a monthly fee to be paid to our partner company.
+The company's phone number will be included in those countries, so there is a monthly fee to be paid to our partner company.
 Calls can be diverted to a number of your choice or answered if you wish.

 Taxes, accounts and annual obligations:

-As part of our packages, we will have an accountant on tap to talk to who can complete your legal obligations on your behalf.
+As part of our packages, we will have an accountant on tap for you to speak with who can complete your legal obligations on your behalf.

-The company must have a business bank account to receive the company's funds.
+The company must have a business bank account to receive company funds.
 You can choose where and which bank you prefer.
-It is not necessary to use a UK bank account.
+It is not necessary to use a bank account in these countries.

-Open a commercial bank account outside the UK:
+Open a commercial bank account outside London, France or Germany:

 Allow your customers to pay with a credit or debit card: